 Stop braking bad

-Losing traction with your rear wheel?
-Washing out the front?
-Overrunning corners?
+Knowing when to brake can give you the control to go faster.
 We uncover the science behind braking.
 Here’s how to brake better.

 First things first, make sure you’re running disc brakes with big rotors, which will let you brake harder with more control.
 Big rotors create more leverage against wheel rotation, because the bite point of the calliper is further away from the axle.
 This means the rotor runs between the pads faster and in turn creates more friction.
 The same size rotors front and rear is usually a good idea too because you want decent power in the rear brake too, particularly if you ride steep stuff and need to drag the rear sometimes.